Love Never Dies : A Halloween Wedding to Remember

 Okay, right off the bat, I’ve got something I need to say.
 At first, I intended to keep this site private.
 Just for myself and my staff.

 See, I love designing for weddings and events, so videos (like the “Halloween Wedding to Remember” presentation you just enjoyed) have become part of our shop’s “reference library”, so to speak.

 But I’m also a bit of an opportunist.
 I’m just “keepin’ it real” with you. 🙂

 If I have the ability to put together an awesome blog that others enjoy half as much as I do, and perhaps even make a little cash with it, then I really don’t feel the least bit bad about it see a problem.
 So that’s why I decided to share the site with others to enjoy and learn from.

 I’m a pretty straightforward person if you couldn’t tell.
 Still… hitting you over the head with sales pitches is not why I’m here.

 If anything from any of my sponsors interests you, that’s fantastic!
 But if that’s not the case, I won’t lose any sleep.
 I’m just glad that you’re here. 🙂

 Whether I make a penny or not, I just wanna share some of my favorite wedding and event design videos with good people like you!

 And that explains the existence of FlowersFloralFlorist.
-It’s just a place for cool people to come together and watch videos about floral arranging tutorials.
+It’s just a place for cool people to come together and watch floral arranging tutorials.
 If that sounds like something you can appreciate, then I’d love to see you again. 🙂

 So please keep comin’ back!
 I’ll keep sharing useful videos that I run across.
 Things like floral design tutorials, wedding flower design, and even some unique plant ideas… and the list goes on and on!